 Click on CONFIRM NOW to verify the account.

-Then go to Arduino IoT cloud account and refresh the screen.
+Then go to the Arduino IoT cloud account and refresh the screen.

 Now, click on IoT Cloud.

-Steps to add Device in Arduino IoT Cloud projects
+Steps to Create Thing in Arduino IoT Cloud

-To add Device in Arduino IoT, click on select device.
-Then select “Set up a 3rd Party Device“.
+To add a Device in Thing, click on “Select Device“.

-In the Setup Device, select device type as ESP8266 and the model as NodeMCU 1.0.
+In the Setup Device, for NodeMCU, select the device type as ESP8266 and the model as NodeMCU 1.0.

 If you use ESP32 then select device type as ESP32 and related model.

-You will get all the Arduino cloud compatible board in the dropdown menu.
+You will get all the Arduino-compatible boards in the dropdown menu.

 After that click on CONTINUE.